Impact-Evaluation-Foundation/.github/profile/README.md

 - Ecology/Sustainability Interns - Future stars driving ecological insights.

 ## License 📜
-Wiki Content: Available under CC0 1.0 Universal – use it freely for any purpose!
+- Wiki Content: Available under CC0 1.0 Universal – use it freely for any purpose!
-Code: Licensed under CC BY 4.0 or Apache License 2.0 – give us credit when using our work!
+- Code: Licensed under CC BY 4.0 or Apache License 2.0 – give us credit when using our work!
-For more details, check out the full license here.

 # Call to Action 💡
 We invite you to help build the future of ecological transparency!
 Whether you’re a developer, environmental expert, or passionate about sustainability, your contributions will make a difference.
 Together, we can create a more transparent and accountable system for measuring ecological impact. 🌍💪